WRITE A REVIEW

 More reviews by crystalgayle34

 Skin: Normal, Fair-Medium, Not Sure

 Hair: Red, Other, Other

 i used this faithfully for a year and did see some results. i put it away for 6 months and started again and used it for maybe 3 more months. it does reduce hair (for me) but maybe only by 30%. so its really not worth it. i dont want partial hair removal i want complete hair removal. the hair that has been treated that does grow back is softer so that is a plus. its also painful.

+I've been using this for about two months now, and I plan on returning it for a refund within the next couple weeks after I do another treatment.
 It does work, kind of.
 I've definitely seen results, but my issue is that the results aren't consistent for me.
 At best, the results are patchy, meaning some spots are bare, some are growing normally.
 I still have to shave regularly if I want the areas to look clean, which really defeats the purpose.
 I know I used it right, so it's not my fault, I supposedly am the optimal patien, light skin, dark hair.
 It also hurts too much on my bikini line to use at level 5, and this is the area I really wanted it to work on.
 Level 3 is the only one I can tolerate on that area, and I have a pretty high threshold for pain, I've used 5% lidocaine gel and it doesn't even take the edge off.
 It does NOT feel like rubber band snapping in those areas, it feels like it's burning your pores, which essentially it is.